FrankHB/pl-docs/en-US/calling-for-language-features.md

 ## [Macros](https://en.wikipedia.org/wiki/Macro_%28computer_science%29)

-Macros are general facilities to map from patterned input to output.
+Macros are general facilities to map certain objects from patterned input to output.
 In programming languages, they are features effective via *expansion*.
 As such, it is an important approach to implement macro metaprogramming.

-Based on the reasons discussed in the metaprogramming subclauses above, macros should be not required by design because it introduce the necessity of phases of translation.
+Based on the reasons discussed in the metaprogramming subclauses above, macros should be not required by design because it introduces the necessity of phases of translation.
 If necessary indeed, they should be able to be derived by user code.
 See discussions below.

 ### [Hygienic macros](https://en.wikipedia.org/wiki/Hygienic_macro)

-The Scheme language first introduced hygienic macros to overcome the interfered lexical environment problem by traditional macro expansion.
+The Scheme language first introduced hygienic macros to overcome the interfered lexical environment problem by the traditional (typically based on text substitution) macro expansion.
 There are more than one macro systems, see [SRFI-46](https://srfi.schemers.org/srfi-46/srfi-46.html) and [SRFI-72](https://srfi.schemers.org/srfi-72/srfi-72.html) for example.

 Scheme-style hygienic macros has problems on phases, as well as problems like special treatments on the top-level environment.
 (Links TBD.)

 Hygienic macros and other reflective features can be replaced by explicit `eval` style code of vau abstractions.

 Macros without hygiene are not safe nor efficient to be used by default.
+It should be allowed (i.e. implementable) by derivation in the user code, though.

 ## Namespace separation